 The PPE Regulation does not apply to clothing intended for private use with reflective or fluorescent elements included only for reasons of design or decoration.
 However, if the manufacturer claims that the product has a protective function, or if a product is sold and marketed for use as PPE, it shall fulfil the applicable EHSR of the PPE Regulation.

-If the information provided or the appearance of the product can give the impression that the product can be used as a high visibility PPE, it shall also fulfil the applicable EHSR of the PPE Regulation, unless a clear warning stating that the product is not intended for use as PPE is added to the product.
+Regardless the intended professional or private use of the product, if the information provided or the appearance of the product gives the impression that the product is meant to be used as visibility PPE, the manufacturer may not be able to derogate from his obligations even with a warning stating that the product is not intended for use as PPE, and the product should therefore fulfil the applicable EHSRs of the PPE Regulation.